m-yu/InsightTwitterProject/README.md

 ## Tests
 python ./src/average_degree.py ./tweet_input/tweets.txt ./tweet_output/output.txt

-input file "tweets.txt" contains tweet lines in JSON format.
+Input file "tweets.txt" contains tweet lines in JSON format.
 This file can be obtained through Twitter's API in JSON format.

-output file "output.txt" gives the average degree of a vertex in a Twitter hashtag graph within the last 60 seconds.
+Output file "output.txt" gives the average degree of a vertex in a Twitter hashtag graph within the last 60 seconds.

+## Further thoughts
+It is easy to integrate twitter's API to access the information available on social media.

+With the help of twitter and other tools, one can understand how topics are correlated and degree of correlation.